piepdx/intel-outside/companies.md

 # Companies
 The following is a list of companies and organizations in our community who have stepped forward to support those affected by the Intel layoffs.
+If you would like your company added to this list (and would rather not muck around with Github), [please feel free to complete this form](http://goo.gl/forms/0dSlswYf5p) and we'll get you added as soon as we can.

 ## Companies
 - [Antenna](http://antenna.is "Antenna")